 On the lowest level, FPGA's can be used to implement SM's, datapaths and nearly any digital circuit.
 The outcome of the synthesis process is a final implementation of the embedded system.
+As an extra validation step the result of the implementation is often checked by creating a small amount of prototypes first.

-3.4.2 Conclusion
+3.4.3 Conclusion